Configure a Linux Python app for Azure App Service

 Replace <custom-command> with either the full text of your startup command or the name of your startup command file.

-App Service ignores any errors that occur when processing a custom startup command or file, then continues its startup process by looking for Django and Flask apps.
-If you don't see the behavior you expect, check that your startup command or file is error-free, and that a startup command file is deployed to App Service along with your app code.
-You can also check the Diagnostic logs for more information.
+App Service ignores any errors that occur when processing a custom startup command or file, and then continues its startup process by looking for Django and Flask apps.
+If you don't see the behavior you expect, verify that your startup command or file is error-free and that a startup command file is deployed to App Service along with your app code.
+You can also check the diagnostic logs for more information.
+And you can check the app's Diagnose and solve problems page on the Azure portal.

 Example startup commands